luishromero/usbrouting/README.md

 docker-compose down
 ```

-The web application is available in localhost:8181/comollegousb.html
+The web application is now available in localhost:8181/comollegousb.html

 #### Workarround